FARESM213/ece-Devops-Messaoudi/README.md

+# Web application - DevOps Project

+Welcome to the repository of our web application DevOps project.
+The goal of this project is to implement softwares covering the whole DevOps cycle to a simple API web application that uses storages in a Redis database.
+The softwares help us automate the building, testing, deployment and running of our project.

+In this repository is explained how to set up :
-# User API web application
+* The User API web application
+* A CI/CD pipeline with GitHub Actions and Heroku
+* A Vagrant configured virtual machine provisionned with Ansible
+* A Docker image of our application
+* Container orchestration using Docker Compose
+* Docker orchestration using Kubernetes
+* A service mesh using Istio
+* Monitoring with Prometheus and Grafano to the application containerized in a K8s cluster

+# 1. Web application

-It is a basic NodeJS web application exposing REST API that creates and stores user parameters in [Redis database](https://redis.io/).
+The app is a basic NodeJS web application exposing REST API where you can create and store user parameters in a [Redis](https://redis.io/) database.

-## Functionality

-1. Start a web server
-2. Create a user
+You can create a user by sending a curl POST method to the application with the user data, and access that data in the app in the http://localhost:8080/user route and adding to the route /username with the username corresponding the user data you want to access.

 ## Installation

-This application is written on NodeJS and it uses Redis database.
+This application is written on NodeJS and it uses a Redis database.

 1. [Install NodeJS](https://nodejs.org/en/download/)
 2. [Install Redis](https://redis.io/download)
 3. Install application

-Go to the root directory of the application (where `package.json` file located) and run:
+Go to the userapi/ directory of the cloned repository and run:

 ```
 npm install